-When they sit inside all day and can’t follow their natural instincts, they gain an unhealthy store of excessive energy that might cause them to act out, whether by destroying property, going to the bathroom in the house, or barking all night long.
+When they sit inside all day and can’t follow their natural instincts, they gain an unhealthy store of excess energy that might cause them to act out, whether by destroying property, going to the bathroom in the house, or barking all night long.

 The best way to curb these behaviors is to make sure to give your dog the proper amount of exercise.